Germoe Early Years and Foundation Stage Unit

-The Educational Psychology Service visits school termly to advise on Special Educational Needs and Disability, advising on relevant outside agencies and best practise for teaching and learning.
-Our Eucational Psychologist comes into school to undertake observations and reports to support accessing further help where necessary.
+As children transition from our nursery into their Reception year, we draw on the Educational Psychology Service to advise and support with Special Educational Needs and Disability, along with other relevant outside agencies.
+This offers a continuum of support throughout the school.
+Our Educational Psychologist comes into school to undertake observations and reports to support accessing further help where necessary.

 The school's Special Educational Needs Coordinator ensures provision is in place and the child is able to progress and be happy in their learning.

 - Links we have to other agencies

 Beyond quality first teaching in the classroom and school-based intervention to address the differing needs of children, the Cornwall Early Help Hub is our first port of call to secure further help.
 If further or more complex needs are to be met, this is addressed through Statutory Assessment which may result in an Education, Health and Care Plan.

 Our school has close working links with many other professionals.
 Apart from those already mentioned we have also had assistance from the School Nurse Service, Occupational Health, Speech and Lahguage, Physical Disability Service, Children and Adolescent Mental Health, CLIC Sargent, Penhalligon's Friends and Counselling Helston and Lizard Kids (CHaLK), Autism team, and Musicability music therapy.